An Experimental Study of Semantic Continuity for Deep Learning Models

 where $P(\cdot)$ refers to the non-semantic perturbation: data augmentation or adversarial attack.

-Based on the above discussion, we design a semantic continuity constraint method based on the Logits layer, and choose data augmentation and adversarial attack as tools to generate non-semantic perturbations.
+Based on the above discussion, we design a semantic continuity constraint method based on the Logits layer and choose data augmentation and adversarial attacks as tools to generate non-semantic perturbations.

 Total loss can be defined as:

 where $\alpha$ is the weight of $Loss_{continuity}$.

 It is noted that previous neighborhood continuity methods~\cite{Zheng2016ImprovingTR, Kannan2018AdversarialLP} can be seen as special cases of the semantic constraint.
 Here we give an explanation based on higher-order Taylor decomposition, elaborate on why the semantic continuity constraint can bring gains to the model.